-Chica targets the root of challenging period symptoms by providing the support your body needs for natural hormone balancing mechanisms to function optimally.
+Chica targets the source of your challenging periods by supporting the organs in your body, your liver and spleen, that are responsible for the balance and regulation of your hormones.
 Chica customers have reported improvements in mood swings, PMS, cramps, acne, and enjoy a more regular blood flow, all of which are markers of a healthier cycle.

 What do you mean by my "hormonal cycle?"

-The menstrual cycle, a.k.a. the 4ish weeks during which your uterus is preparing for pregnancy and then gets pissed at you because you aren’t and sheds uterine lining into your panties, is governed by the fluctuations in three key hormones: estrogen, testosterone, and progesterone.
-As these hormone levels rise and fall, you experience shifts in health and mood.
+Your hormonal cycle is how your hormone levels change over the course of your menstrual cycle.
+The term, "menstrual cycle" refers the 4ish weeks during which your uterus prepares for pregnancy, ovulates, and sheds uterine lining into your panties.
+How you feel throughout this cycle is governed by the changes in three key hormones: estrogen, testosterone, and progesterone.
+As these hormone levels rise and fall, you experience shifts in energy and mood.
 You can learn more at Hormonology!

 When will I notice a difference in my period?

-Some of our customers see a positive difference by the first month!
-However, every body is different, and it could take you a few cycles to notice changes.
-We recommend you enjoy Chica consistently for at least 3 cycles.
-That is why the Chica Box contains enough truffles for 3 cycles of a better period!
+Many Chica customers see a positive difference by the first month!
+However, every body is different, and it may take you a few cycles to notice changes.
+93% of existing Chica customers experienced a better period after their second month eating Chica.
+We recommend you enjoy Chica consistently for at least three cycles.
+That is why the Chica Box contains enough truffles for three months of a better period!

 Ever heard that stereotype about women craving chocolate when they’re on their period?
 Well, there is a reason for that.
 First, chocolate literally makes you happy (endorphins, get at me!).
-Second, the high magnesium content in dark chocolate does all kinds of good things for your body including easing PMS symptoms in many women and increasing energy.
-So, why wouldn’t we put period herbs in chocolate?
+Second, the high magnesium content in dark chocolate does all kinds of good things for your body, including easing PMS symptoms in many women and increasing energy.
 We believe that eating delicious, sustainably sourced, organic chocolate is simply a great way to make a happy uterus.
 Plus, it freaking tastes good.